 Protective Clothing and Equipment.

-The employer must provide all employees who perform Asbestos Abatement, Asbestos Associated Project Work or Operations and Maintenance Work with full-body disposable clothing consisting of material impermeable by asbestos fibers, and other equipment as required by the OSHA Asbestos Regulations at 29 CFR Part 1926.1101 and MGL Chapter 149 Section 6, as applicable.
+The employer must provide all employees who perform Asbestos Abatement, Asbestos Associated Project Work or Operations and Maintenance Work with full-body disposable clothing consisting of material impermeable by asbestos fibers, and other equipment as required by the OSHA Asbestos Regulations at 29 CFR Part 1926.1101 and M.G.L. c.
+149, §§ 6 and 6½, as applicable.

 Nonskid footwear must be provided to employees where slipping hazards exist.
 Disposable protective clothing must be adequately sealed to the footwear to prevent contamination.

-Employees must be provided with eye protection, gloves and hard hats, as required by OSHA Asbestos Regulations at 29 CFR Part 1926.1101 and MGL Chapter 149 Section 6, as applicable.
+Employees must be provided with eye protection, gloves and hard hats, as required by OSHA Asbestos Regulations at 29 CFR Part 1926.1101 and M.G.L. c.
+149, §§ 6 and 6½, as applicable.

 Medical Monitoring.
 The employer must provide employees engaged in Asbestos Abatement, Asbestos Associated Project Work or Operations and Maintenance Work with the medical monitoring specified by OSHA Asbestos Regulations at 29 CFR Part 1926.1101(m).
 Physical examinations must be given by a board eligible/licensed occupational health physician or by a licensed physician with known expertise in occupational health.
 Persons other than licensed physicians who administer the pulmonary function testing must have completed a training course in spirometry sponsored by an appropriate academic or professional institution.
-Roentgenograms must be interpreted and classified only by a B reader.
+All X-rays shall be classified only by a B-Reader, a board eligible/certified radiologist, or an experienced physician with known expertise in pneumoconiosis.

 Certification and Requirements for Certified Training Providers.

-All training for asbestos associated project workers, workers, supervisors, project monitors, inspectors, management planners and project designers conducted within the boundaries of Massachusetts shall be conducted only by Certified Training Providers.
+All training for Asbestos Associated Project Workers, Workers, Supervisors, Project Monitors, Inspectors, Management Planners and Project Designers conducted within the boundaries of Massachusetts shall be conducted only by Certified Training Providers.

-Training Requirement for reciprocity of courses: Training must be provided by an EPA or Authorized State Training Provider in order to be considered for reciprocity and must be in substantial compliance with the content and time requirements set forth in 454 CMR 28.05.
+Training Requirement for Reciprocity of Courses.
+Training must be provided by an EPA or Authorized State Training Provider in order to be considered for reciprocity and must be in substantial compliance with the content and time requirements set forth in 454 CMR 28.05.

 Advertising of Training and Refresher Courses: